 To see what a what wire piercing probe tool looks like, click here: Wire Piercing Probe.

 This wire (circuit) is the one that brings the cam signal to the ignition control module (ICM).
 The cam sensor signal does not go directly to the fuel injection computer.

-Connect the black multimeter test lead to a good Ground point on the engine, preferably on the battery negative terminal.
-Steps are continued in the next page....
+Connect the black multimeter test lead to a good Ground point on the engine, preferably on the battery negative (-) terminal.

 What you're looking for, as you manually turn the engine, is for the multimeter to display one and only one voltage value of 0 Volts per 2 complete revolution of the crankshaft pulley.

 Let me explain this a bit further, most of the time that you'll be turning the crank pulley, your multimeter will register between 5 to 7 Volts DC.
 Now, when the interrupter on the cam gear activates the cam sensor, the reading on your multimeter will drop down to 0 Volts.
 This will be a momentary drop, because as soon as the interrupter magnet passes the CMP sensor, the voltage will go back up to 5 to 7 Volts DC.